-9.2 Assessing significance of deficiencies in ICFR - If a deficiency or combination of deficiencies in the design or operation of one or more components of ICFR is identified, certifying officers should assess the significance of the deficiency, or combination of deficiencies, to determine whether they collectively result in a material weakness.
+8.29.2 Assessing significance of deficiencies in ICFR - If a deficiency or combination of deficiencies in the design or operation of one or more controlscomponents of ICFR is identified, certifying officers should assess the significance of the deficiency, or combination of deficiencies, to determine if a reportable deficiency exists whether they collectively result in a material weakness.
 Their assessment should generally include both qualitative and quantitative analyses.
+Among other things, a qualitative analysis of deficiencies involves assessing: